 She starts laying them out, Mickey alongside watching, pats Zelda while McKenzie grills.
 I’m inside frying potatoes she’d sliced into fat fries earlier.
 Mushrooms and onions sizzle on the griddle, I check the oven, in a minute I’ll slide in the buns to toast them, like French bread, separate top and bottom so the inside can get toasty too.

 We eat around the patio table.
 A good sign, Mickey demolishes the burger.
-She’s not emaciated, but was getting there, I can only surmise that meals were dicey in her former life, junkie prostitutes are not know for culinary expertise.
+She’s not emaciated, but was getting there, I can only surmise that meals were dicey in her former life, junkie prostitutes are not known for nutritional expertise.

 Mickey, “That was great!
 McKenzie is a good cook.”

 Mickey is puzzled, Zoe C says, “We call Chef, Chef, and our other chef is McKenzie.
 A cook follows someone’s recipe, a chef creates recipes.
 Ours do both, so they are chefs.”